matthewsalan/convictional-work-challenge-1/README.md

 that I thought were a part of the API spec, like image `src`, were aliased to match the db schema/API spec and stored.
 Some fields, `code` for example, are listed in the API spec but no corresponding field matched in the example [json file](https://my-json-server.typicode.com/convictional/engineering-interview-api/products), so I aliased the product id to it so that field woudln't be an empty string in the response body.
+## Possible Future Refactors
+For this exercise, I have some code that handles the POST request body params in the controller itself, but it could be refactored to be more robust to account for various vendors and their data models.
+I did a similar thing for the HubSpot integration I built, [LeadJar](https://leadjar.app/), where I have different services to handle requests from HubSpot, Stripe, Google, etc.